 Chenault, Lawrence E.(born: 1877 - died: 1943)

 Lawrence E. Chenault was born in Mt.
-Sterling, KY, and his family later moved to Cincinnati, OH, where he was a soloist at the Allen Temple Church.
+Sterling, KY, the son of William O. Chenault and Mollie Mitchell.
+His family later moved to Cincinnati, OH, where he was a soloist at the Allen Temple Church.
 He is listed in the 1900 U.S. Census as Lawrence Saunders; his stepfather was Ambrose Saunders.
 Lawrence E. Chenault's mother, Mollie Mitchell, had married Ambrose Saunders in 1888.
-Ambrose Saunders was also from Kentucky, and he was employed as a janitor in Cincinnati.
+Ambrose Saunders was also from Kentucky and employed as a janitor in Cincinnati.

-His stepson, Lawrence E. Chenault, joined Al G. Field's Negro Minstrels in 1895 and two years later was a featured tenor and character, "Golden Hair Neil," with A. G. Field's Darkest American Company.
+His stepson, Lawrence Chenault, joined Al G. Field's Negro Minstrels in 1895 and two years later was a featured tenor and character, "Golden Hair Neil," with A. G. Field's Darkest American Company.
 He was also in Black Patti's Troubadours and a number of other groups.
 He performed with Ernest Hogan in the M. B. Curtis Minstrels, touring America, Australia, New Zealand, Tasmania, and Hawaii.
 On the return to the U.S., Chenault spent time performing in San Francisco before rejoining Hogan on the Smart Set.

-Lawrence E. Chenault would return to acting and performed in Black films, appearing in more leading roles than any other actor in silent films: 22 films between 1920 and 1934 [filmography].
-Lawrence E. Chenault lived and performed in New York during the 1920s and 1930s, and lived in Indianapolis in the 1940s [sources: U.S. Census records].
+Chenault did return to acting and performed in Black films, appearing in more leading roles than any other actor in silent films, 22 between 1920 and 1934 [filmography].
+He lived and performed in New York during the 1920s and 1930s and lived in Indianapolis in the 1940s [sources: U.S. Census records].